tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/PcdGeneration/index.md

 Following parameters are useful to point cloud map of quality and file size you want to.

 #### Leaf Size
-Downsampling aims to reduce PCD size which for large point clouds may achieve gigabytes in exchange for map details.
-It is essential to find the best balance between the size and acceptable details level.
+Downsampling aims to reduce `PCD` size which for large point clouds may achieve gigabytes in exchange for map details.<br>
+It is essential to find the acceptable balance between the file size and details level.

 `Leaf Size` can be configured by `RGLMappingAdapter` component.

-A small Leaf Size results in a more detailed PCD, while a large Leaf Size could result in excessive filtering such that objects like buildings are not recorded in the PCD.
+A small `Leaf Size` results in a more detailed `PCD`, while a large `Leaf Size` could result in excessive filtering such that objects like buildings are not recorded in the `PCD`.

 | Leaf Size = 1.0 | Leaf Size = 10.0 | Leaf Size = 100.0 |
 |---|---|---|
 | ![Leaf Size 1](./leaf_size_1.png) | ![Leaf Size 10](./leaf_size_10.png) | ![Leaf Size 100](./leaf_size_100.png) \

 #### Capture Location Interval
-If the Capture Location Interval is too small, it could result in a sparse PCD where some region of the map is captured well but the other regions aren't captured at all.
+If the `Capture Location Interval` is too small, it could result in a sparse `PCD` where some region of the map is captured well but the other regions aren't captured at all.

 `Capture Location Interval` can be configured by `PcdGeneration` component.